-Getting a divorce in Thailand can be a tricky process and typically involves several legal steps.
-But if you know the legal requirements from start to finish, getting a divorce from your spouse in Thailand shouldn’t be a huge issue.
+Getting divorced in Thailand can be a headache and typically involves several legal steps and requirements.
+But if you know the process from start to finish, which we will cover in this guide, then getting a divorce from your spouse in Thailand shouldn’t be a problem.

-Still, we recommend using a reputable Thailand lawyer who specializes in Thai family law to help expedite the process and make sure there are no hiccups along the way.
+That said, we recommend using aย reputable Thai lawyerย who specializes in Thai family law to help expedite the process and ensure there are no hiccups along the way.

 What are the grounds for divorce in Thailand?

-The grounds for a legal divorce in Thailand include:
+The grounds for a legal divorce in Thailand, categorized as the “irretrievable breakdown of the marriage,” include:

 - Adultery